johnnyfreeman/revolver/README.md

 # Revolver.js

-Revolver.js is a modular, unopinionated javascript library to help you build your own content slider from scratch.
+Revolver.js is a modular, unopinionated javascript library to help you build your own content slider.
 It has a sensable API that helps you get from mockup to reality with less friction than the other cookie-cutter sliders out there.
-But don't let any of that scare you, it's pretty easy!
+If fact, Revolver is a much lower component than most of the other content-slider libraries out there.
+In other words, Revolver could be used to mimick another slider, but most other sliders could some of what Revolver is capable of.
+But don't let any of that scare you, it's pretty easy to get started!

 ## Getting Started

-If you are planning on building your own content slider completely from scratch, all you need to do is [install Revolver](https://github.com/revolverjs/revolverjs#installation) and [start extending](http://revolverjs.com/docs.html#extending_revolver).
+If you are planning on building your own content slider completely from scratch, all you need to do is [install](https://github.com/revolverjs/revolverjs#installation) Revolver and [start extending](http://revolverjs.com/docs.html#extending_revolver).
 However, if you are new to Revolver, it is highly recommended you keep reading this document.

 ## Installation